brianzhou13/r/README.md

 - We could move the linkedList processing to the backend, and then use Socket.io to transfer data for quicker processing.

-- as of now, we are doing a recursive call everytime a user enters a letter....
-	- this can GREATLY be optimized...
+- as of now, we are doing a recursive call everytime a user enters a letter....this can GREATLY be optimized.

+- possible solutions: have a 'all_Values' property that we can store
+	- everytime a removeNode / insertNode is called, we update